oroinc/documentation/user/back-office/inventory/export.rst

 Export Inventory Levels and Statuses
 ====================================

-When your need your Oro application and other systems (like asset management and accounting software) exchange and synchronize product inventory information, you may transfer the inventory data from and into the Oro application in the .csv format.
+When your need your Oro application and other systems (like asset management and accounting software) to exchange and synchronize product inventory information, you can transfer the inventory data from and into the Oro application in the .csv format.

-To export inventory levels and statuses in the .csv format following the steps below:
+To export inventory levels and statuses in the .csv format, follow the steps below:

 1. Navigate to **Inventory > Manage Inventory** in the main menu.
 2. Click **Export**.